Camera and Robot Calibration#

 ../../../_images/altezzacalibrazione.png

-Step 2: Basic adjustments#
+Step 2: Fundamental adjustments#

 5

-Open the Camera SETUP section from SETUP
+Access the Camera SETUP section from the SETUP section

 6